awslabs/landing-zone-accelerator-on-aws/container/README.md

 ##### Resolution

-Retry the failed pipeline.
+Retry the failed automation.
 On retry, all resources are already in place and the deployment will succeed.